ga-wdi-pvd/http-mvc-intro-rails/README.md

 ## Rails (15/30)

 Let's walk through a Rails App to get comfortable with it's file structures and identify where we will be configuring the all of the concepts we discussed above!
+Enter [Tunr](https://github.com/ga-wdi-exercises/tunr_rails_views_controllers/tree/solution)! (yes, use the solution branch!)

 ### Starting a Rails Server

 Let's go ahead and look at the final application before we dive into the code.
+>if you want to follow along, clone it down and checkout the solution branch

 In my console, I'm run the following command: